-But don’t worry.
-We’ve been there, and while we might not have seen all of its quintillion planets yet we’ve spent enough time zooming around No Man’s Sky’s galaxies to put together this list of tips for intergalactic explorers who are just setting out.
+But don’t worry, we’ve been there.
+While we might not have seen all of its quintillion planets yet, we’ve spent enough time zooming around No Man’s Sky’s galaxies to put together this list of tips for intergalactic explorers who are just setting out.
 Strap in and prepare for take-off...

 All back to mine

 A big part of NMS is about finding fuels to keep your suit and ship in good working order as they’re pummelled by the harsh environments of each planet you visit.

 Mining resources can attract the attention of sentinels, which is fair enough.
 How would you feel if someone broke into your house and started eating all your cereal?